GuoyuYang1996/PaperResource/README.md

 # PaperResource
-the list of papers you have read
+the list of papers my have read